gwain0/GiveVision/README.md

 There is a link to downgrade your glass firmware to XE11 so that we can run Railgun and launch third party applications: https://developers.google.com/glass/tools-downloads/system

-Very important stuff from Open Shades project: https://github.com/jaredsburrows/OpenQuartz and here https://github.com/wearscript
+Very important stuff from Open Shades project: https://github.com/jaredsburrows/OpenQuartz and here https://github.com/wearscript and http://www.wearscript.com/en/latest/